alexchee-zy/alexchee-zy/README.md

-- 👋 Hi, I’m @alexchee-zy
+- 👋 Hi, I’m @alexchee-zy, a self-taught data analyst.
-- 👀 I’m interested in data analytics and taught myself to be a data analyst.
+- 👀 I’m interested in data analytics, particularly in using data to gain insights and solve business problem.
-- 🌱
 - 💞️ I’m looking to collaborate on project related with data analytics to gain experience in working with data.
 - 📫 How to reach me ...alex.cheezy@gmail.com